110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 2. Slide spool into cassette — into the empty space of the feed chamber

-3. Lead film start to take-up spool — secure
+3. Lead film start to take-up spool — attach

-Bob Janes recommends folding a crease at the end of the film and taping it down.
-The double-folded film can’t leave the feed chamber — when the film transport stops, you know: roll full.
+Bob Janes recommends folding a crease at the film end and taping it down.
+The double-folded film can’t leave the feed chamber — when film transport stops, you know: roll full.
+Extra security: place a short piece of cocktail stick in the fold — the triple thickness more reliably prevents the end fold from pulling through.
 Especially useful when loading without backing paper if you don’t have a frame counter.

 Film is more fun — Shooting with the Pentax Auto 110: results and fun factor